Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

     ### Minor comments

+    Comment:
-    Comment: “In general, when you refer to the SM section 6, please indicate also the sub-section.”
+        “In general, when you refer to the SM section 6, please indicate also the sub-section.”

+    Response:
-    Responese: This has been corrected in the revised manuscript (line X).
+        This has been corrected in the revised manuscript (line X).

+    Comment:
-    Comment: “In general, try to avoid putting words in ’’ and use this only when it is strictly necessary (e.g. line 433: why did you write ‘circular economy’ and not simply circular economy?)”
+        “In general, try to avoid putting words in ’’ and use this only when it is strictly necessary (e.g. line 433: why did you write ‘circular economy’ and not simply circular economy?)”

+    Response:
-    Response: This has been corrected in several places in the revised manuscript.
+        This has been corrected in several places in the revised manuscript.

+    Comment:
         “Line 128: what do you mean with ”generic waste processing models”? e.g. models that do not take into consideration the type of waste?
 Usually, databases include different treatment processes for the different types of waste, so please explain what you mean.”

+    Response:
         This sentence has been rephrased in the revised manuscript (line X).

     Comment:
         “Line 227:”the waste categories include incineration, recycling”: do you mean “the waste categories include waste sent to incineration, recycling”?“